LinZap/jquery.waterfall/README.md

 </div>
 ```

-What you have to do is determining the target element
+What you have to do is deciding the target element
 ```js
 // waterfall have effect on #box
 $(function(){